JuliaArbTypes/ArbFloats.jl/docs/src/index.md

 ArbFloats.jl
 ============

+## THIS PACKAGE HAS BEEN REPLACED BY ArbNumerics.jl

 #### Arb available as an extended precision floating point context.

 Jeffrey Sarnoff © 2016 Sep 15 in New York, USA